EFFICACY

 • Eyelid droop

-EXPLORATORY SECONDARY ENDPOINT: MG-ADL Responder Rate
+SECONDARY ENDPOINT: MG-ADL Responder Rate

 Proportion of MG-ADL responders from baseline at Week 6 (Day 43)2